Wedding Photography FAQ

 You can add additional time to your package prior to the wedding day, at the regular rate.

-My availability, beyond the contractual agreed upon end time is not guaranteed.
+There is an additional charge (beyond the regular rate) if you wait until the wedding day to ask me stay longer.
+And, realize that my availability, beyond the contractual agreed upon end time is not guaranteed.
 I will try to accommodate you, but if I have plans after your event, or need to get up early the next morning, I will not be able to stay longer.

 What equipment do you use, and do you bring backup equipment?